 This summary was created by AI, based on 1 opinions in the last 12 months.

-Experts have praised ROBO-Q as their favourite US ETF, highlighting its focus on AI and automation, which Canada lacks.
-The fund offers foreign exposure with none of its holdings in Canada, making it an attractive option for investors seeking international diversification.
-Overall, it is seen as a strong choice for those interested in the robotics and automation sector.
+Experts are praising the ROBO-Q ETF for its focus on AI and automation, which Canada currently lacks.
+The foreign exposure of the holdings is seen as a positive for diversification.
+Its status as a favorite US ETF indicates strong potential for growth in the robotics and automation industry.

 BOTZ vs. ROBO: The difference is that ROBO is an equal-weighted ETF and BOTZ is market-cap weighted.
 ROBO you get more mid- and small-cap, with maybe a better long-term return.
 But essentially both ETFs are very similar.